AlxHnr/nano-backup/HACKING.md

 **Warning**: never call die(), dieErrno() or any safe function from a function registered with atexit().

+The source code conforms strictly to C99 and POSIX.1-2001 with the XSI extension lchown().
+When using a library function that can fail or result in undefined/implementation dependent behaviour, write a safe wrapper for it.
+See safe-wrappers.h for examples.

 ## Memory management

 Nano-backup uses almost all of its allocated data right until it